taxesProperty Tax Assistance

 The property tax system consists of officials who administer the process, property tax agencies, and the laws or regulations that govern what they do.

-The property owner, whether residential or business, is responsible for paying taxes and has a reasonable expectation that the taxing process will be fairly administered.
+The property owner, whether residential or business pays taxes and has a reasonable expectation that the taxing authorities administer the taxing process fairly.
 The property owner is also referred to as the taxpayer.

 Appraisal districts, administered by a chief appraiser, appraise your property’s value as of Jan.
 1 each year.
 Market conditions and who owns the property on that date determine whether the property is taxable, the value at which it can be taxed and who is responsible for paying the tax.
-The appraisal district is governed by a board of directors.
-Local taxing units elect the board of directors and fund the appraisal district based on the amount of taxes levied in each taxing unit.
-Appraisal districts process applications for tax exemptions, special agricultural appraisals and other tax relief.
-For more information about your local appraisal process, please contact your local appraisal district.
+A board of directors governs the appraisal district.
+Appraisal districts process applications for tax exemptions, special appraisals and other tax relief.
+Please contact your local appraisal district for more information about your local appraisal process.

-An appraisal review board (ARB) is a board of local citizens that hears disagreements between property owners and the appraisal district about a property’s taxability and value.
-The local administrative district judge in the county in which the appraisal district is located appoints the ARB members.
-Around May 15, the ARB begins hearing protests from property owners who either believe their property values are incorrect or were denied an exemption or special agricultural appraisal.
+Around May 15, the ARB begins hearing protests from property owners who either believe their property values are incorrect or the chief appraiser denied an exemption or special agricultural appraisal.
 When the ARB finishes its work, the appraisal district gives each taxing unit a list of taxable property.

 In many counties, taxing units contract with the county tax assessor-collector to collect all property taxes due in that county around Oct.
 1. The assessor-collector then transfers the appropriate amounts to each taxing unit.
 Although some taxing units may contract with an appraisal district to collect their taxes, the appraisal district does not levy a property tax.
-Generally, taxpayers have until Jan.
-31 of the following year to pay their taxes.
-On Feb.
-1, penalty and interest charges begin accumulating on most unpaid tax bills.
-For information about local taxing unit budgets and tax rates, please contact the individual school district, county, city, junior college or special district available at texas.gov/propertytaxes.

 PTAD also performs Methods and Assistance Program (MAP) reviews of all appraisal districts every two years.
-The reviews address four issues: governance, taxpayer assistance, operating standards and appraisal standards, procedures and methodologies.
+These reviews address four issues: governance, taxpayer assistance, operating standards and appraisal standards, procedures and methodologies.
 PTAD reviews approximately half of all appraisal districts each year.
-School districts located in counties that do not receive a MAP review in a year will be subject to a SDPVS and ADRS in that year.
+School districts located in counties that do not receive a MAP review in a year will be subject to an SDPVS and ADRS in that year.

 What is a property tax?

-Property tax is a tax that is measured by the value of the property a taxpayer owns.
-It is also called ad valorem tax, a Latin phrase that means "according to value".
-The tax consists of two parts; a base amount, against which the tax is imposed; and a rate, a percentage that determines the amount of tax due.
+Property tax is measured by the value of a taxpayer's property.
+It is also called ad valorem tax, a Latin phrase meaning "according to value."
+The tax consists of two parts:

-The governing body of each of these local governments determines the amount of property taxes it wants to raise and sets its own tax rate.
+The governing body of each of these local governments determines the amount of property taxes it wants to raise and sets its tax rate.
 Many, but not all, local governments contract with their county’s tax assessor-collector to collect the tax on their behalf.

 When do they do it?